 What you can do

-- Make a list of all medications and any vitamins or supplements that you're taking.
+- All medications and any vitamins or supplements that the person seeking treatment is taking

 - What is the best course of action?

-- Are there any restrictions that I need to follow, such as staying home from work or school?
+- Does my child or I need to follow and restrictions, such as staying home from work or school?

 - Should I see a specialist?
 What will that cost, and will my insurance cover it?

-- Are there any brochures or other printed material that I can take with me?
+- Do you have any brochures or other printed material for me?
 What websites do you recommend visiting?

 What to expect from your doctor